First Baptist Church, Mount Pleasant, Michigan

 Helpful thoughts:

-• We are to humble ourselves.
-God is the one who does the exalting.
+• David wanted to build a house for God, but God is the one who builds the “house.”

 Questions to consider: